siekmanj/genetic-code-generation/README.md

 # genetic-code-generation
 Uses evolutionary algorithms to create python code that (eventually) compiles.

-Current state: Generates python keywords from random characters over the course of a few thousand breeding cycles, saves each genome to a file called X.genome.
+Current state: Generates python keywords from random characters over the course of roughly 1200-1300 cycles, saves each genome to a file called X.genome.

 Roadmap:
 Three chromosomes are created.
 The first contains randomly generated characters: